bdwilliamson/vimp_supplementary/README.md

 # Supplementary materials for the general `vimp` paper

-This repository contains code to reproduce the analyses in "A unified approach to nonparametric variable importance assessment" by Williamson, Gilbert, Carone, and Simon.
+This repository contains code to reproduce the analyses in Williamson, Gilbert, Simon, and Carone (*arXiv*, 2020) ["A unified approach for inference on algorithm-agnostic variable importance"]().
 All analyses were implemented in the freely available R programming language; specifically, version 3.5.3.
-All analyses use the R package `vimp`, version 2.0.0.
+All analyses use the R package `vimp` version 2.0.1.

 This README file provides an overview of the code available in the repository.